BUSINESS STRUCTURE FORMATION

 A nonprofit is a special type of business structure that exists to provide certain benefits to organizations whose main goal is service to the public.
 That includes community groups, churches, and certain charitable organizations.

-Whether you’re already in business or still in the planning phase, there’s a lot of information out there to consider.
-We’re here to make it clear and simple.
-Answer these six key questions to help you find your fit.
+Whether you’re already in business or still in the planning phase, the right structure could offer protection or potentially save you money on your taxes.
+Answer six key questions to help you find your fit.

-Don’t wait to get your business up and running.
-When you place your order through Block Advisors, your documents are prepared and filed with the state quickly — usually within 1 day for express orders.
+When you register with Block Advisors, your documents are prepared and filed with the state quickly — usually within 1 day for express orders.

 As a sole proprietor, all your profits are subject to self-employment tax.
-By forming your LLC with an S Corp election, you could change that and potentially save thousands in taxes.
-Schedule an appointment with one of our Small Business Certified Tax Pros to learn more about your specific tax situation and potential savings.
+By forming your LLC with an S Corp election, you could potentially save thousands in taxes.

 “Everybody told me that creating an LLC was a huge process.
 But Block Advisors made it so simple — it was a great value.”